AARInnovations/mibew-tray-notification-plugin/README.md

-# Mibew Tray Notification plugin
+# Tray Notification plugin for Mibew Messenger

 Plugin notifies a Mibew operator about new visitors requesting a chat in the Windows system tray.